Smart Ideas for Organizing Your Kitchen

 worry.
 Once you edit, you’ll be able to stash the keepers in one deep drawer or cabinet.”

 Boarded up: Cutting boards can be a nuisance to store.
 Leaning them means they crash down; laid flat, they take up too much space.
 Buy a hangable board and keep it with the pots.
-Canvas small Trapezoid board, $84, canvashomestore.com.
+Canvas small Trapezoid board, $84, canvashomestore.com for info.